When you go to the supermarket and buy a bunch of bananas, they might be worth more than what you paid for them at the check-out counter.

 - The 15 Most Expensive Happy Meal Toys From Mcdonald’s

-- The 20 Most Expensive Headphones In The World
+- 20 Of The Most Expensive Things in The World